oroinc/documentation/user_guide/how_to_track.rst

       })();
    </script>

-*Every time the user get to the page where the code is implemented, "Car item added" event will appear on the campaign page and a dynamic value that corresponds to the item id will be saved.*
+*Every time the user get to the page where the code is implemented, "Cart item added" event will appear on the campaign page and a dynamic value that corresponds to the item id will be saved.*

-A similar piece of code is implemented on each of the Website pages.
+A similar tracking script is implemented on each of the Website pages.
 Order placement page has the following action
 enabled:

 .. code-block:: html